 French cruise line Ponant, which received permission recently to accept U.S. citizens on its newly scheduled sailings from Miami to Cuba, will be among the first of these additional lines; those voyages are slated to begin January 2017.

-Fathom sails alternating weekly cruises to Cuba and the Dominican Republic.
-D.R. cruises focus on voluntourism.
+Fathom cruises alternating weekly itineraries to Cuba and Dominican Republic.